Voxel-Fox-Ltd/Honey/README.md

 All the classic moderation commands like kick, mute, tempmute, ban, warn, and infractions are all present.
 Also present is the `h.watch @User` command for when mods need to keep a closer eye on any given user.
 Logs of what commands mods are running can all be sent to a modlogs channel, set with the `h.setup` command.

-## Message Logging
+## Logging

-Like a few other bots, Honey is able to track messages that have been _edited_ and _deleted_, and log those into a channel.
+Like a few other bots, Honey is able to track messages that have been _edited_ and _deleted_, and log those into a channel, as well as logging users joining and leaving VCs.

 ## Custom Roles